sudara/melatonin_blur/README.md

 In your `paint` call you will then `shadow.render(g, path)`, passing in the graphics context and the path to render. **Remember to render the shadow *before* rendering the path!**

-### Offset, Spread, Blur
+### Color, Radius, Offset, Spread

 Melatonin Blur comes with a test suite that verifies compatibility with design programs like Figma and the CSS standard.

-That means you have control over the color, radius, offset and spread of the blur.
+That also means it's fully featured.
+You can specify the color, radius, offset and spread of each blur.

 ```cpp
 struct ShadowParameters